KredeGC/KTL/README.md

 type_overflow_allocator<double, mallocator, std::cerr> alloc;
 // Allocate and deallocate 1 double
 double* p = alloc.allocate(1);
-*(p1 - 1) = 32; // Write to the address before what was allocated, which is illegal
+// Write to the address before what was allocated, which is illegal *(p - 1) = 32;
-alloc.deallocate(p, 1); // When it deallocates it should give a message in the standard error stream
+// When it deallocates it should give a message in the standard error stream alloc.deallocate(p, 1);
 ```

 Create an allocator which will use a cascading pre allocator for anything less than 8kb and malloc for anything above.